w3kp/tiktok-downloader/README.md

 - **Batch Mode**: <br />Paste all video URLs you want to download inside a txt file (one video per line) and tell the script the path to that txt file.
 Bulk downloading is perfect for archiving and hoarding purposes. <br />Lines should be in the following pattern: `https://www.tiktok.com/@<username>/video/<video id>`, but shortcut URLS `https://vm.tiktok.com/<xxxxxxxxx>` are also supported.
 (If you only have the `<video id>` that's fine too.) <br />_Note: Depending on the OS and other circumstances it may be a good idea to end the text file with an empty line to make sure the last URL gets read successfully.
 Also double-check to have actual line breaks between the URLs, otherwise they won't get recognized._
 - **Live Mode**: <br />Live Mode allows you to download a TikTok livestream by any user. <br />Enter the host's username or profile URL and the script will handle the rest.
 Not that the script unfortuantely can't time travel, so the output file will only be from the point you started recording.
 You can end the recording by pressing ctrl+c, but have caution to only press the keyboard shortcut once, even when it takes some time for the recording to stop. _(Currently stopping a recording prematurely will cause the whole script to quit.)_ <br />Input can be: `username`, `https://www.tiktok.com/@<username>`, `https://www.tiktok.com/@<username>/live`, or `https://vm.tiktok.com/<xxxxxxxxx>`.
 - **Avatar Mode**: <br />Enter a TikTok username or the profile URL to download the profile picture of that channel in the highest resolution available. <br />Input can be either `username` or `https://www.tiktok.com/@<username>`
-- **Sound Mode**: <br />Enter a TikTok music URL to download a TikTok sound / music snippet. <br />Input has to be in the following format `https://www.tiktok.com/music/<xxxxxxxxxxx>`.
+- **Sound Mode**: <br />Enter a TikTok sound URL to download a TikTok sound. <br />Input has to be in the following format `https://www.tiktok.com/music/<xxxxxxxxxxx>`.
 Optionally, this will also download the cover image.
 This mode will output a .m4a and .jpg file in `<artist> - <title>` pattern.
 The audio file has arist, title and album (if available) written in its metadata.
 - **Restore Mode**: <br />Like Batch Mode this mode uses a txt file as input, but this time lines should be formatted like this: `<user name>_<video id>.mp4` (the .mp4 suffix is optional).
 If you only have the `<video id>` that's fine too.
 Use it to (re)download TikToks based on the file name, for example if you notice that previously downloaded files are corrupt.
 The script will translate the file names back to TikTok video URLs and will (re)download them (if still available). <br />_Note: Double-check to have actual line breaks between the file names, otherwise they won't get recognized._

 #### Other features